lform/statamic-starter-kit/readme.md

 ### IMPORTANT - Look for TODOs when booting up a new project

-Use `⌘ + Shift + f` to search all project files and type in `TODO - Setup` and follow the instructions for each instance and remove the TODO commend
+Use `⌘ + Shift + f` to search all project files and type in `TODO - Project Setup` and follow the instructions for each instance and remove the TODO commend

 ### Included Packages